costicaaa/hugo-blog/content/posts/hacking-a-free-blogging-system-with-emails/index.md

 Please note that these are already sorted out: 'need's are must-haves, 'would like' are priority #2, while the "would be cool" thingies won't really matter in the overall decision process.

-To sum it up, I want an easy-and-enjoyable-to-use-system (standards: :nerd: nerd), that is cheap to host and serve.
+To sum it up, I want an easy-and-enjoyable-to-use-system (standards: 🤓 nerd), that is cheap to host and serve.
 If I can add some sort of analytics and an RSS feed, all the better.

 ## How can I accomplish that?